tsega/meteor-accounts-mailchimp/README.md

 ## accounts-mailchimp

-Mailchimp OAuth2 login service for use with Meteor Auth
+Mailchimp OAuth2 login service for use with Meteor Auth, originally by @diyahm

 ### Package Dependencies